StatsRhian/talks/2025/2025-12-panel/notes.md

 - The judges were particulary impressed by statistical robustness of the project - both in terms of the methodologies employed and the strong commitment to transparency.

+ - I’m especially proud that this award comes from the RSS—an organisation that, like the Strategy Unit, champions open-source working, probabilistic thinking, and delivering public value.

 - My team's motto is _Kindness; World domination_.
 I'm really proud to be part of a kind team. 💙

 ## Future analyst